julia-schade/Cultural-Heritage-in-Bologna/index.md

 - [Conclusion and Limitations](Conslusion.md)
 - [Our Sources](Sources.md)

-> 💡 to continue reading click on
+> 🧭 ← or follow this sign to jump between chapters.
+>
 > - [*Next Chapter*](Project-Prep.md) ⏭